MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 - [Azure Backup][azure-backup] is a cloud-based service that provides a simple, secure, and cost-effective solution to back up your data and recover it from the Microsoft Cloud.
 Azure Backup Server is used to take backup of VMs that are deployed on Azure Stack HCI and store them in the Backup service.

 - [Site Recovery][azure-site-recovery] is a disaster recovery service that provides BCDR capabilities by enabling business apps and workloads to fail over if there's a disaster or outage.
-Site Recovery manages replication and failover of workloads that run on physical servers and VMs between their primary site (on premises) and a secondary location (Azure).
+Site Recovery manages replication and failover of workloads that run on physical servers and VMs between their primary site (on-premises) and a secondary location (Azure).

 ## Cluster design choices